RadhaJangid/Pharma-Data-Analysis---Excel/README.md

 <h1 style="font-family:verdana;>Pharma-Data-Analysis - Excel</h1>
-  <p style="font-family:courier;">In this 'Data Analysis' project, we'll analyze a global Pharmaceutical
+  <p>In this 'Data Analysis' project, we'll analyze a global Pharmaceutical
      Manufacturing Company's raw sales data and draw meaningful insights.</p>

 <h2 style="font-family:verdana;>Overview</h2>
-  <p style="font-family:courier;">This project represents my work as an intern at Psyliq, where I had the
+  <p>This project represents my work as an intern at Psyliq, where I had the
      opportunity to analyze a dataset related to the pharmaceutical industry.
 Using Excel, I conducted a comprehensive analysis and successfully completed the project.</p>